Dallas in Dallas County, Texas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in this topic list: Notable Places.
 In addition, it is included in the Former U.S. Presidents: #36 Lyndon B. Johnson series list.
 A significant historical date for this entry is November 22, 1963.

 Location.
 32° 50.479′ N, 96° 50.762′ W. Marker is in Dallas, Texas, in Dallas County.
-Marker is at the intersection of Herb Kelleher Way and Aviation Place, on the right when traveling north on Herb Kelleher Way.
+It is at the intersection of Herb Kelleher Way and Aviation Place, on the right when traveling north on Herb Kelleher Way.
 Marker is located at the Danny L. Bruce Flag Plaza at Dallas Love Field Airport.
 Touch for map.
 Marker is in this post office area: Dallas TX 75235, United States of America.
 Touch for directions.

 More about this marker.
 The marker was originally placed in the terminal of Love Field.
-This marker and the two adjacent markers were moved to the Danny L. Bruce Flag Plaza around 2004.
+This marker and the two adjacent markers

-Photographed By Cecil Stoughton, November 22, 1963
+Photographed by Cecil Stoughton, November 22, 1963

 5. Oath of Office of President Johnson